 |Brand registration country||Why do I need that?|

-Since the filters don’t provide any hints, John has chosen studio microphones as he believes that the studio use is equal to high quality.
+Since the filters don’t provide any hints, John has chosen studio microphones because he believes the studio use is equal to high quality.
 All the other criteria seemed too vague and unimportant.

-In the “Microphones” category, John encounters a very complex filter that is challenging for a complete amateur in sound recording.
-If you are not well-versed in the topic, you won’t be able to select a suitable product here, Some UX and usability problems are apparent at this stage.
+In the “Microphones” category, John encounters a complex filter challenging for a complete amateur in sound recording.
+If you are not well-versed in the topic, you won’t select a suitable product here; Some user experience and usability problems are apparent at this stage.

 In other words, this seems to be the best option for a YouTube streaming beginner.
-John proceeds to the checkout and has already arranged the voicing of the first video with a client.
+John proceeds to the checkout and has arranged the first video’s voicing with a client.

 John’s choice: Superlux HO8 for $50.

-John waits for the delivery, unpacks his mike, plugs it into his computer, and gets puzzled with an awful sound.
+John waits for the delivery, unpacks his mike, plugs it into his computer, and gets puzzled by an awful sound.
 The thing is that his hardware doesn’t support phantom power.
 Without it, the Superlux HO8 cannot function properly.
-The product card said very little about this, and John was not experienced enough to pay attention to such details.
+Unfortunately, the product card said very little about this, and John was not experienced enough to pay attention to such details.

 The source of phantom power is an essential element that must be bought separately.
 Otherwise, Superlux HO8 won’t produce quality sound.
-The product card doesn’t stress this, so an inexperienced user is likely to overlook phantom power requirements.
+Unfortunately, the product card doesn’t stress this, so an inexperienced user will likely overlook phantom power requirements.

 John starts searching for the information about the purchased microphone and finds out that:

-- Instead of all the above-mentioned appliances, John could have bought an affordable USB-microphone, which would meet his requirements as a wannabe Youtuber.
+- Instead of all the appliances mentioned earlier, John could have bought an affordable USB microphone, which would meet his requirements as a wannabe Youtuber.
 For example, Trust GXT 232 for $50 or Blue Microphones Snowball iCE for $85.

 As a result, John has thrown a good sum of money on the microphone he cannot use, while the online store has lost its long-time client.

-To avoid losing clients, the online store owner should see their website design, usability, and products through the eyes of an inexperienced buyer.
+To avoid losing clients, the online store owner should see their website user experience design, usability, and products through the eyes of an inexperienced buyer.
 They should pay more attention to the educational content by adding product tips and posting useful articles and videos.
-If John had learned about phantom power at the right time, he wouldn’t have bought a useless product.
-Instead, he would have clicked on Superlux HO8 product card → learned about phantom power from pop-up tips → followed the link to the detailed article about phantom power supplies → learned about different types of microphones → got back to the list of microphones and chosen a more suitable option with a USB port.
+For example, if John had learned about phantom power at the right time, he wouldn’t have bought a useless product.
+Instead, he would have clicked on the Superlux HO8 product card, → learned about phantom power from pop-up tips, → followed the link to the detailed article about phantom power supplies, → learned about different types of microphones, → got back to the list of microphones, and chosen a more suitable option with a USB port.
 In this case, he would have got what he needed and wouldn’t have left for competitors.

 The lack of educational content is one of the numerous usability mistakes made by online store owners.
-They adversely affect conversion rates and sales.
-Below, we will dwell on other UX, design, and website usability issues.
+As a result, they adversely affect conversion rates and sales.
+Below, we will discuss other user experience, design, and website usability issues.

 Website Technical Problems

-Technical issues don’t only impact your website performance but also harm user experience.
-Website visitors cannot complete the desired actions as quickly as they expect and may bounce.
+Technical issues don’t only impact your website performance but also harm the user experience.
+For example, website visitors cannot complete the desired actions as quickly as expected and may bounce.

-Approximately 40% of your potential clients won’t complete the conversion if your website design doesn’t load within the first three seconds.
+Approximately 40% of your potential clients won’t complete the conversion if your website user experience design doesn’t load within the first three seconds.
 Another 40% will bounce if the website design freezes again after clicking a section.
-To maintain good conversion, be sure to conduct regular technical and usability tests, optimize heavy images, check the download speed of fonts, etc. In case you cannot avoid using videos, take steps to improve your website performance.
+To maintain good conversion, conduct regular technical and usability tests, optimize heavy images, check the download speed of fonts, etc. If you cannot avoid using videos, take steps to improve your website user experience.
 Yet, if possible, it’s better to replace videos with images and text.
-Website speed and UX are more important than the type of content
+Website speed and user experience are more important than the type of content.

-Conversion and usability testing.
-The website download speed is low:.
+Conversion and user experience testing.
+The website download speed is low:

-As you can see, the website design takes 9.83 s to load.
-This harms usability and must be fixed since website visitors are highly unlikely to wait longer than 3 seconds.
+As you can see, the website user experience design takes 9.83 s to load.
+This harms usability and must be fixed since website visitors are unlikely to wait longer than 3 seconds.

 Conversion and usability testing.
 Heavy images:

 Heavy images are one of the main factors slowing down your website and affecting conversion.
-Thus, to increase the speed, you will need to replace the existing image designs with more optimized options.
+Thus, you will need to replace the existing image designs with more optimized options to increase the speed.

 Usability testing.
 Too many page load requests.

 Research by Amazon has shown that when the page load time increases by at least 100 ms, the conversion rate immediately drops by 1%.
 To avoid that, website owners should perform two types of speed tests.
-The first test should take place in real time to identify slow pages right away.
+The first test should take real-time to identify slow pages immediately.
 The second type should be done periodically (once per week or month) to detect and fix all slow elements.
-This will help you better control conversion rates and be sure they don’t drop because of poor website speed.
+This will help you better control conversion rates and ensure they don’t drop because of poor website speed.

 Broken or invalid links

 If users have made their way to your website, they must have been interested in some information it contains.
 Make sure to provide this information.
-In case they see a broken link instead, they will just leave the website, blacklist it, and prefer your competitors in the future.
-Broken links are a very serious UX problem that severely affects conversion.
+In case they see a broken link.
+Instead, they will just leave the website, blacklist it, and prefer your competitors in the future.
+Broken links are a very serious user experience problem that severely affects conversion.

 Usability and conversion issues.
 Broken links in the program code.